Near Madison Heights in Amherst County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies Mount Athos (approx. 1.4 miles away); Central Virginia Training Center (approx. 2.5 miles away); Oxford Furnace (approx. 2.8 miles away); Lynchburg Defenses (approx. 3 miles away); Lynchburg History (approx. 3.3 miles away); Luke Jordan, Blues Pioneer (approx. 3.3 miles away); a different marker also named Lynchburg History (approx. 3.4 miles away); a different marker also named Lynchburg Defenses (approx. 3.4 miles away).
-Click for a list of all markers in Madison Heights.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Mount Athos (approx. 1.4 miles away); Megginson Rosenwald School (approx. 1.7 miles away); Central Virginia Training Center (approx. 2½ miles away); Oxford Furnace (approx. 2.8 miles away); Lynchburg Defenses (approx. 3 miles away); Percival's Island Overlook (approx. 3.2 miles away); Lynchburg History (approx. 3.3 miles away); Luke Jordan, Blues Pioneer (approx. 3.3 miles away).
+Touch for a list and map of all markers in Madison Heights.

 More about this marker.
 A marker with this same number but titled “Mount Athos” was originally erected in the late 1920s across the river on US 460, 6 miles east of Lynchburg.
 It read “Two miles north are the ruins of Mouth Athos, or Buffalo Lick Plantation.
 The house was built in 1796 by William J. Lewis, who commanded a corps of mountain riflemen at the siege of Yorktown in 1781.”
 It was reported missing before 1989.